developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/api/barcode/index.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description
 Configures the feedback given after a successful scan.
 This value is ignored if aimType is set to continuousRead and no feedback will be given.
-Not supported on Android with EMDK version 3.1 and above.
+Not supported on Android devices with EMDK version 3.1 and later.
 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):